 Board of Directors

 Jim Watson is the Chief Operating Officer of Park West Asset Management LLC, a hedge fund located in Larkspur, California, and is responsible for all operational aspects of running Park West.
 His responsibilities include overseeing marketing, investor relations, accounting, human resources, audit, legal, tax, information technology, and office management.
-Jim has been the COO for two years.
-Prior to his current role, he was the CFO of Park West for over seven years.
+Jim has been the COO since 2013.
+Prior to his current role, he was the CFO of Park West for over eight years.
 Prior to joining Park West, Jim was the CFO of Pantera Capital Management LP, a hedge fund in San Francisco, for two years.
 Prior to that, Jim was the CFO of Orchid Asia Management, a private equity firm in San Francisco focused on making investments operating in Asia, for six years.
 Prior to that, Jim was a CPA and manager in the tax department of the San Francisco office of Arthur Andersen LLP for four years.
 While at Arthur Andersen Jim’s focus was on compliance and consulting to large hedge funds and large private equity firms.
 Jim received his Masters in Accounting from Rice University in 1991 and graduated first in his class.
 Jim also received an undergraduate degree in Mathematical Economic Analysis from Rice University in 1989 and graduated magna cum laude.

 Jim was diagnosed with celiac disease in April 2012 and with microscopic colitis in August 2013.
 Jim attended his first Celiac Disease Foundation Annual Meeting in the spring of 2014.
 At the Annual Meeting, Jim instantly connected with a brief speech given by the current CDF Board Chair, Marc Riches, and eagerly wanted to be a part of the CDF team.
 Jim is passionate about CDF’s role as an advocate for all of those afflicted with celiac disease or other gluten related disorders and is extremely excited to be a part of the board.